luisdiogo2071317/azure-docs.pt-pt/articles/security/blueprints/fedramp-iaaswa-personnel-security-controls.md

 ---
-title: "Segurança do Azure e a segurança do pessoal Blueprint - automatização de aplicações FedRAMP Web - conformidade"
+title: Segurança do Azure e a segurança do pessoal Blueprint - automatização de aplicações FedRAMP Web - conformidade
-description: "Automatização de aplicações FedRAMP Web - a segurança do pessoal"
+description: Automatização de aplicações FedRAMP Web - a segurança do pessoal
 services: security
 documentationcenter: na
 author: jomolesk